zswaff/advent/README.md

 # Advent of Code Solutions
 ## Next Steps
-0. Finish 2018 problems
+0. Update `requirements.txt`
-0. Update requirements.txt and centralize imports
+0. Centralize 100% of imports into `common.py` and replace all imports
 0. Fix TODOs
-0. Migrate all problems to use [aocd](https://github.com/wimglenn/advent-of-code-data)
+0. Migrate all problems to use `web.py`
-0. Migrate all search problems to use search.py
+0. Migrate all search problems to use `search.py`
+0. Auto-remove unused imports when importing `common.py` by detecting what will be used
 0. Identify and improve other common patterns